 gleaned from the Web, only to discover your search for information

-We had no idea Google was filled with this much abuse of power until
+I had no idea Google was filled with this much abuse of power until

-it happened to our URL
+it happened to my small domain.

 If Google can stop a specific URL